-Please note: The amount on your original aid offer is based on what you indicated your grade level would be when you completed your FAFSA.
+Please note: The amount on your original award offer is based on what you indicated your grade level would be when you completed your FAFSA.
 We will verify your correct grade level prior to processing your loan.
-If your original grade level was incorrect we will send you a revised notification.
+If you have not completed enough credits to be classified at the grade level you reported, we will reduce your eligibility if necessary and send you a revised notification.
 If you advance a grade level at the end of the fall semester, you may be eligible to apply for additional funds based on the loan limits listed below.
-Go to northern .edu/Financial-Aid to request additional loan eligibility for the spring.
+Contact the Financial Aid Office if you would like to be considered for additional loan eligibility for the spring.